agiletortoise/drafts-reference/index.md

 ---
-title: Drafts Scripting Reference
+title: Drafts Script Reference
 ---

-This wiki will contain reference documentation and example scripts for use with Drafts 5 and greater.
+Reference documentation and example scripts for use with Drafts 5 and greater.

 - **More information about Drafts?** [Visit getdrafts.com](http://getdrafts.com/)
 - **Need help with an action script?** [Join the Drafts Community](https://forums.getdrafts.com/)